Vitamin D

 Calcium and Vitamin D Deficiency Symptoms

-2. Loss of sleep (or what you may call insomnia) is another sign of calcium deficiency.
+2. Loss of sleep (or you may call insomnia) is another sign of calcium deficiency.
 Sometimes people may fall asleep but will not get satisfaction or deep sleep.

-6. Apart from the above-mentioned main symptoms, people may also suffer from fatigue, late signs of puberty, frequent illness, etc.
+6. Apart from the above mentioned main symptoms people may also suffer from fatigue, late signs of puberty, frequent illness etc.

 Causes of Vitamin D Deficiency

-3. Increasing consumption of vitamin-deficient junk food.
+3. Increasing consumption of vitamin deficient junk food.

 4. Avoidance of Vitamin D carrying food products.

 5. Vegetarianism among Indians.
-Vitamin D is primarily found in the flesh of fatty fish (such as salmon, tuna, and mackerel), and fish liver oils are among the best sources.
+Vitamin D is primarily found in the flesh of fatty fish (such as salmon, tuna, and mackerel) and fish liver oils are among the best sources.
 Small amounts of vitamin D are found in beef liver, cheese, and egg yolks.

 Common Vitamin D Deficiency Diseases

 Vitamin D deficiency has emerged as a major public health problem worldwide.
-Apart from making for a good healthy bone, Vitamin D has several other roles, including neuromuscular and immune function, cell growth modulation, and inflammation reduction.
-Many genes encoding proteins are also modulated by vitamin D. Almost every cell in our body has vitamin D receptors; hence, the lack of vitamin D can severely affect our health.
+Apart from making for a good healthy bone, Vitamin D has several other roles including neuromuscular and immune function, modulation of cell growth and reduction of inflammation.
+Many genes encoding proteins are also modulated by vitamin D. Almost every cell in our body has vitamin D receptors and hence the lack of vitamin D can severely affect our health.

 The Complete Vitamin D Deficiency Diseases List